amazon-science/tracking-dataset/README.md

 We encourage all researchers report their evaluation results on the [leaderboard](https://paperswithcode.com/sota/multi-object-tracking-on-personpath22) on paperswithcode.com.

+Please refer to [Results](readme/results.md) to find the raw predictions for models that are used in the paper.

 ## Requirements
 The code should be run with python 3.
 We use the aws cli to help download the data, please first run